Tom Kim Betting Profile: The Sentry - PGA TOUR

 Kim's Best Finishes

-- Kim last season took part in 26 tournaments, picking up two wins with four top-five finishes and nine finishes in the top 10.
+- Kim last season played 26 tournaments, picking up two wins with four top-five finishes and nine finishes in the top 10.

-- In those 26 tournaments, he had a 80.8% success rate in terms of making the cut (21 cuts made).
+- In those 26 tournaments, he made the cut on 21 occasions.

-- Last season, one of Kim's two wins came when he shot -20 at the Shriners Children's Open.
+- Last season Kim had two wins, with one of them coming at the Shriners Children's Open, where he shot -20.

 - Kim's 1422 points last season ranked him 14th in the FedExCup standings.